-However, despite the agreement the Anglo-Scottish war continued with much of the 14th century punctuated with bitter fighting.
-The Letter of Arbroath, Lubeck Letter and the Ayr Manuscript, by this time, mere snap shots of brief periods of rising national self-confidence, fleeting shafts of light in the dark days of cross-border conflict.
+However, despite the agreement, the Anglo-Scottish war continued with much of the 14th century punctuated with bitter fighting.
+The Letter of Arbroath, Lubeck Letter and the Ayr Manuscript, by this time, were mere snapshots of brief periods of rising national self-confidence, fleeting shafts of light in the dark days of cross-border conflict.

 U.S. Senate resolution

 In 1998 the U.S. Senate passed a resolution designating every 6 April, the date the Declaration of Arbroath was signed, as Tartan Day.
 A Senate spokesperson said, “The Declaration of Arbroath, the Scottish Declaration of Independence was signed on 6 April 1320 and the American Declaration of Independence was modelled on that inspirational document.”

 Historic Environment Scotland – Arbroath Abbey Visitor Information